marcguery/discovarif/README.md

 This step is launched with the script `mapper-caller.sh` which can optionally run the mapping (-*m*) step.

-The trimmed paired reads will be mapped on the reference genome (tested with *Plasmodium falciparum* 3D7 v 46 genome) with [bwa](http://bio-bwa.sourceforge.net/bwa.shtml) (tested with bwa v 0.7.17).
-The output will then be processed by [samtools](http://www.htslib.org/doc/samtools.html) (tested with samtools v 1.10) in order to obtain sorted BAM files.
-Finally, duplicated reads are removed using [picard](https://broadinstitute.github.io/picard/) (tested with picard v 2.18.25).
+The trimmed paired reads (or if absent the raw reads) will be mapped on the reference genome (tested with *Plasmodium falciparum* 3D7 v 67 genome) with [bwa](http://bio-bwa.sourceforge.net/bwa.shtml) (tested with bwa v 0.7.17).
+The output will then be processed by [samtools](http://www.htslib.org/doc/samtools.html) (tested with samtools v 1.18) in order to obtain sorted BAM files.
+Finally, duplicated reads are removed using [picard](https://broadinstitute.github.io/picard/) (tested with picard v 2.25.5).

-By default, `mapper-caller.sh` will run the steps on all samples found in the reads directory, but you can subset samples by their index order using *-s*.
-This is useful especially when you need to parallelize the processes.
+Intermediate files such as SAM, unsorted and sorted BAM files will be stored in a temporary folder under *TMPSAMDIR* named like `sam.xxxxxx`.
+After a mapping is complete for a sample, SAM and unsorted BAM files will be deleted to save on disk space.
+Only the sorted BAM files will remain until the pipeline run ends, which will lead to a removal of this temporary folder.

 ## Variant filtering